VelinP/BestOffers/README.md

 1. Open a terminal in backend and run npm start
 2. Open a terminal in SRC and run npm start

+Work in progress:

+    1. Updating the visuals of profile
+    2. Adding delete and edit functionality for creators
+    3. Possibly updating the forms visuals